-Keep in mind that once power reaches its maximum (see "Power", above), this tracking is no longer possible.
+Keep in mind that once the lamp power has reached its maximum of 700 or 1200 watts (see "Power", above), this tracking is no longer possible.
 At this point, the lamp will gradually begin to dim as usual, even though your original "Intensity" value will still appear in the menu.
 To resume accurate tracking, reduce the intensity setting so that the resulting "Power" value is less than its maximum-the lower the intensity, the longer it can be maintained.

-Do not lower the "Intensity" so much that the corresponding "Power" value reaches its minimum (450 watts in the X3/S3/X4/S4, 800 in the X5/S5/X6/S6, and 1200W in the X9/S9) - the intensity settings will be inaccurate and cannot be maintained.
+Do not lower the "Intensity" so much that the corresponding "Power" value reaches its minimum (350 watts in Mirage 2000, 450 watts in Mirage 4000, 800 watts in Mirage 6000)-the intensity setting will be inaccurate and cannot be maintained.
 Note also that lamp power of 550W (or higher) is required for any 700W lamp having more than 500 hours on it.
 Make sure your "Intensity" setting is high enough to keep the corresponding lamp power at 550W or higher.
-For best results in matching intensity over in tiled images, choose an intensity setting that enables all lamps to operate at less than the maximum number of watts available in your projector, but above 550W.
+For best results in achieving fairly uniform intensity amongst tiled images, choose an "Intensity" setting that enables all lamps to operate at less than the maximum number of watts available in your projector but high enough to keep the corresponding lamp power above its minimum.
 See "Power", above.